ajarzadon12/cregister/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This app is developed using the following stack:

-Things you may want to cover:
+* Ruby 3.1.0

-* Ruby version
+* Rails 7.2.2

-* System dependencies
+## Getting Started

-* Configuration
+- clone the repo

-* Database creation
+- To initialize the database, run:

-* Database initialization
+  `rake db:init db:migrate db:seed`

-* How to run the test suite
+## How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+- uses RSpec Rails

-* Deployment instructions
+- run the following command to run unit tests:

-* ...
+  `rspec spec`